Last Updated on December 30, 2022 by Andrew Pirie

-I had the chance to meet the legendary sprinter, during my stint as a Palaro Coach for Zamboanga in Albay.
+I had the chance to meet the legendary sprinter during my stint as a Palaro Coach for Zamboanga in Albay.
 He is 80+ years old!

-The 5’10 Jazmin won the National Open in 1960 with a run of 48.8 and also took the win at the BPISAA with a time of 48.9 that same year and also winning the 800.
+The 5’10 Jazmin won the National Open in 1960 with a run of 48.8 and also took the win at the BPISAA with a time of 48.9 that same year and also won the 800.

-In 1962 he timed 49.15 and 48.63 to qualify through to the finals at the 1962 Asian Games.
+In 1962 he timed 49.15 and 48.63 to qualify for the 1962 Asian Games’ finals.

-The team of Pellosis, Antonio Suplido, Jazmin and Roberto Guillergan finished 4th in the 4×400 in 3.15.87.
+The team of Pellosis, Antonio Suplido, Jazmin, and Roberto Guillergan finished 4th in the 4×400 in 3.15.87.

 He won the Tri-Service meet the next year with a 49.5 run in Manila.